We specialize in burial insurance

 The most important thing to understand is that burial insurance is a life insurance policy.
-It’s just a very specific type of life insurance.
+It’s just a particular type of life insurance.

 As you can see, these are incredibly simple to understand.
-There is no fine print you need to be leery of.
+You don’t need to be leery of hidden fine print.

-Life insurance is a contract that stipulates the insurer will payout the prescribed death benefit upon the passing of the insured.
+Life insurance is a contract that stipulates the insurer will pay out the prescribed death benefit upon the insured’s passing.

-There are no stipulations or restrictions on how the money is to be used.
-These burial life policies merely payout cold hard cash.
+There are no restrictions on how you use the money.
+These burial life policies merely pay out cold hard cash.

-The good news is that every funeral home in America will accept cash, so the fact that they simply payout money is a very good thing.
+The good news is that every funeral home in America will accept cash, so the fact that they simply payout money is excellent.

-If there are any proceeds leftover after all the final expenses have been paid, that money will simply stay with your family to enrich their lives as they see fit.
+If any proceeds are left over after all the final expenses have been paid, that money will stay with your family to enrich their lives as they see fit.

-Very often, burial insurance plans for seniors result in a leftover financial legacy.
+Very often, life insurance plans owned by seniors result in a leftover financial legacy.

 A level benefit plan is one where you say no to all their health questions.
-If you are approved for this plan, your coverage will 100% protect you from day one, and you’ll pay the lowest price they offer.
+If you qualify for this plan, your coverage will 100% protect you from day one, and you’ll pay the lowest price they offer.

 Some carriers use the word “preferred” instead of “level” to describe their best rating.

 A graded plan is typically the medium option.
-You would only be offered this plan if you said yes to any of their “graded” health questions.
+An insurance company will only offer this plan if you say yes to specific health questions on the application.

 The exact percentages vary by company.
 Year one payouts typically range from 25%-40%.
-Year two payouts typically range from 50%-75%.
+Year two payouts usually range from 50%-75%.

 A modified plan is always the highest risk plan a company offers.
-They would only offer you this plan if you had any of the health issues that appear in the “modified” section of their health questions.
+They will only offer you this plan if you’ve had some severe recent health issues (such as heart attack, stroke, or cancer).

 Modified plans are always “return of premium” during the first two years.
 That means if you passed away during the first two years of the policy, the insurance company would only refund your premiums paid plus interest.

-Anyone who is 0-89 is welcome to apply.
-Please understand that there are a few factors that determine your eligibility such as…
+Please understand that there are a few factors that determine your eligibility.

 We get this question a lot, so let’s set the record straight.

-Well believe it or not, these kinds of policies do exist.
-They’re called “Term Life Insurance”.
-The word “Term” is short for terminate because the policy will terminate at a preset date.
+Well, believe it or not, these kinds of policies do exist.
+They’re called “term life insurance.”
+The word “term” is short for termination because the policy will terminate at a preset date.

-There are some companies out there that will attempt to sell you a term life insurance policy, and they will make it appear as if its normal burial insurance policy.
+There are some companies out there that will attempt to sell you a term life insurance policy.
+They will make it appear as if it’s a whole life burial insurance policy.

 You will be completely unaware that the policy they are selling you expires one day.
-In addition to expiring, these temporary life plans will also have a price increase every five years.
+In addition to an expiration date, these temporary life plans typically have a price increase every five years.

 Look, if you want to roll the dice and take a chance on a temporary plan so you can save $10 bucks per month, more power to you.